centrica-engineering/nucleus-docs/docs/foundations/typography.md

 </ul>
 ```

-To see examples visit [Storybook](https://www.britishgas.co.uk/nucleus/demo/index.html?path=/story/foundations-typography--example).
+To see a more complex example of the Ticked list visit [Storybook](https://www.britishgas.co.uk/nucleus/demo/index.html?path=/story/foundations-typography--ul-ticked).

 ### Ordered list

+There is one type of ordered list, this displays numbers for each list item.
+Use the Ordered list element `<ol>` as the parent element and a List item `<li>` for each line.

+We refer to this list as the numbered list.

+#### Numbered list

-The ordered list will display an incremental number alongside each list item.
+The numbered list will display an incremental number alongside each list item.

 ```markup
 <ol class="ol-numbered">